chrislgarry/Apollo-11/README.md

 Assembler      | yaYUL
 Contact        | Ron Burkey <info@sandroid.org>
 Website        | www.ibiblio.org/apollo
-Digitalisation | This source code has been transcribed or otherwise adapted from digitized images of a hardcopy from the MIT Museum.
+Digitalization | This source code has been transcribed or otherwise adapted from digitized images of a hardcopy from the MIT Museum.
 The digitization was performed by Paul Fjeld, and arranged for by Deborah Douglas of the Museum.
 Many thanks to both.

 ### Contract and Approvals